Struggling to come up with a great business idea? The answer might be easier than you think...

-I was 12 years old and eager to make money for the new shock-resistant Sony Discman that had recently been released at Future Shop (yes, I'm dating myself here).
+I was 12-years old and eager to make money for the new shock-resistant Sony Discman which had recently been released at Future Shop.

-Unfortunately, money isn't something a 12-year-old typically has and I was ever-so-eager to listen to my Dance Mix 93' CD!
+Unfortunately, money isn't something 12-year olds typically have at their disposal, and I was ever-so-eager to listen to my new Dance Mix 93' CD!

-Anyone who has spent a winter in Ottawa knows the Ottawa Valley rarely gets the light fluffy snow you see in movies.
-I wish!
-Rather, Ottawa is known for two types of weather in the winter: thick, heavy, wet snow, or, freezing rain and ice.
+Anyone who has spent a winter in Ottawa knows the Ottawa Valley rarely gets the light, fluffy snow you see in movies.
+Rather, Ottawa is known for two types of weather in the winter: thick, heavy, and wet snow, or, freezing rain & ice.
 Either way, it sucks!

-Motivated by my love of music and wanting that Sony Discman more than anything, I decided to start my own snow shoveling business, going door-to-door on snow days and shoveling driveways for $20 a pop.
+Motivated by my love of music and wanting that Sony Discman more than anything, I decided to start my own snow shoveling business, going door-to-door on snow days and shoveling driveways for $20 each.

 Business was ok, but I often found myself beaten to the job by other kids with the same idea – it takes so long to shovel one driveway by the time I had finished two or three most potential clients had already done it themselves or hired another kid from the block.
 At this rate, I was going to have to work YEARS before getting that Discman.

-Fast-forward to September.
-School had returned and the days began to shorten.
-With winter only a few months away I spent one Saturday afternoon going door to door in my neighborhood.
-With the help of my Father (and our first ever Windows computer) I typed a contract for each client that ensured their exclusivity for the season.
-In exchange, I guaranteed that their driveway would be cleaned no later than 9 am, and as such, I charged them a flat fee of $250 ($150 upon signing and $100 due in February should they be happy with my service.)
+With the help of my Father (and our first ever Windows computer) I typed a contract for each client which ensured their exclusivity for the season.
+In exchange, I guaranteed their driveway would be cleared no later than 9 AM.
+As such, I charged them a flat fee of $250 ($150 due upon signing, and $100 due in February should they be happy with my service.)

-Fortunately for me, as they began knocking on doors they quickly realized there was no business to be had since I had locked all the neighbors into exclusivity agreements two months prior.
+Fortunately for me, as the other kids began knocking on doors they quickly realized there was no business to be had – I had locked all the neighbours into exclusivity agreements two months prior.

-The story goes on into the following year as I expanded the business, but I'll save that for another time.
-The key lesson here is to realize that no matter how small or niche your business may seem there’s almost always a way to optimize and scale your model.
+The story goes on into the following year as I expanded my business, but I'll save that for another time.
+The critical lesson is to realize: no matter how small or niche your business may seem there’s almost always a way to optimize and scale your model.